disaa0/web-resume/README.md

 # static web resume template
 - this project is a web-based resume template application built using Python and Jinja2.
 - generates an static html and a pdf version of your resume, allowing easy customization through provided assets.
+- deploys and publishes website to branch `gh-pages`

 ## how to use
 1. edit the files in the `assets` folder: